Django in Milan & Rome ~ 1949-50 Sessions

-At the opening of the cine-theatre Metropolitan of Milan they performed the last concert, the last song, and the last note.
+At the opening of the cine-theatre Metropolitan of Milan, they performed the last concert, the last song, and the last note.
 Then the roads that the destiny had joined together, giving birth to a fantastic musical fellowship, went their separate ways forever – Django Reinhardt and Stephane Grappelli leave Italy, the chill of March and the snow covering South Italy until they reach Palermo.
-What remain are the memories and the anecdotes to be told, maybe mediated by the personal perception of events, but above all remain the immortal Great Music.
+What remains are the memories and the anecdotes to be told, may be mediated by the personal perception of events, but above all remain the immortal Great Music.
 The wind of Jazz blows always quicker among the reeds of brass instruments and a brush more often replaces the plectrum normally in Django’s hands.

 Again in the RAI studios but this time he leaves his Maccaferri for a Galimberti – the luthier of the company Monzino-Garlandini – actually you left the acoustic for the amplified one of an electrified Mogar with a pick-up and an amplifier.
 During those 30 days you run wild.
 The quest for a new sonority nearer to anxiety that pervades you is a fundamental element of the be-bop era.
 Because of the electric instrument the phrasing is modified and the anxiety becomes partial distortion.